Emberes/spookychef/spookychef-app/README.project.md

 1. Skapa nytt projekt i Vercel, peka på repo:t.
 2. Lägg **Environment Variables**: `GEMINI_API_KEY`.
 3. Deploya.
 Testa flödet: input → sök → LLM → recept → (bild).

 ---

+## Known limitations + Future work

+### Known Limitations
+- **Image Generation**: Currently uses a placeholder image service.
+Full text-to-image generation would require integration with a dedicated text-to-image model (e.g., DALL-E, Stable Diffusion).
+- **Token Counting**: The current Google Generative AI client might not directly expose token counts for `generateContent` in a straightforward way.
+The logging includes a placeholder for this.
+- **Golden Prompts/Load Test**: Require the Next.js development server to be running for execution and verification.

+### Future Work
+- Implement a dedicated text-to-image generation model for recipe images.
+- Enhance logging to include more detailed token usage if the API supports it.
+- Improve error handling and user feedback for image generation failures.
+- Expand the golden prompts test suite with more diverse scenarios and stricter assertions.
+- Implement more sophisticated load testing with tools like k6 or Artillery.
+- Add more advanced string similarity algorithms (e.g., Jaro-Winkler) if needed for ingredient matching.

+---